Bamboooz/magnetar/README.md

 ## Building from source

-To build magnetar from source you need to follow these steps:
+To build magnetar from source code you need to follow these steps:

-1. Clone the magentar repository from GitHub using this command
+1. Clone the magentar repository from GitHub using this command or download the source code from this [url](https://github.com/Bamboooz/magnetar/releases/latest)

 ```bash
 git clone https://github.com/Bamboooz/magnetar.git
 ```

-or download the source code from this [url](https://github.com/Bamboooz/magnetar/releases/latest)

 2. Install the following prerequisites: